letsencrypt/boulder/cmd/ceremony/README.md

 - `cross-csr`: creates a CSR for signing by a third party, outputting a PEM CSR.
 - `cross-certificate`: issues a certificate for one root, signed by another root.
 This is distinct from an intermediate because there is no path length constraint and there are no EKUs.
 - `key`: generates a signing key on HSM, outputting a PEM public key
-- `ocsp-response`: creates a OCSP response for the provided certificate and signs it using a signing key already on a HSM, outputting a base64 encoded response
 - `crl`: creates a CRL with the IDP extension and `onlyContainsCACerts = true` from the provided profile and signs it using a signing key already on a HSM, outputting a PEM CRL

 These modes are set in the `ceremony-type` field of the configuration file.